Are Airbnbs Better Than Hotels Under 21?

 Host discretion is the big one.
 Hosts can:

 - Cancel mid-stay.
-Rare but it happens, usually triggered by a noise complaint.
+Rare, but it happens, usually triggered by a noise complaint.

 When Airbnb beats a hotel for under-21 travelers

-Airbnb is the right choice when:
+Airbnb is the right call when:

-When a verified 18+ hotel is safer
+When an 18+ hotel is safer

 - You want services.
 Daily housekeeping, room service, a 24-hour front desk for any issue.